Kyysel/softwerk-battleship/README.md

-# battleship_softwerk
+# Softwerk Battleship - Anthime Huchet
 ## How to use
-**/!\ Current build crashes after the first phase of the game due to an unexpected error.
-The program runs fine in the unity editor.**
 - Windows build only
-- Unzip the archive an the Release folder.
+- Unzip the archive ``WinBuild-Fixed`` in the Releases folder.
-- Execute the file "Battleship.exe"
+- Execute the file "Battleship.exe" for the fixed version.
 </br>

-- The only way to run the program correctly currently is to use the Unity Game Engine editor in version 2022.3 (LTS)
+- The project can also be run using Unity Game Engine editor in version 2022.3 (LTS)
 - Open the project with Unity selecting the "Battleship" folder at the root of the repository.
 - Click on play button at the top of the screen.